QiaoNPC/qiaonpc.github.io/content/post/iHack Prelim 2024/Character Journey/index.md

 ---
 title: Character Journey
-description: The objective of the "Character Journey" CTF challenge is to find and retrieve the flag from a web application by exploiting IDOR.
+description: The objective of the Character Journey CTF challenge is to find and retrieve the flag from a web application by exploiting IDOR.
 date: 2024-07-28 00:00:00+0000
 categories:
    - iHack Prelim 2024